ruipeterpan/failfast/ARTIFACT.md

 - Transformers: 4.53.3
 - vLLM: 0.13.0

 We have included a (dated version of our) `environment.yaml`, which has not been throughly tested.
+Sorry lol!
+We'll update this soon.

 ## Fast-dLLM-V2